 i.
-The Managing Member-approved Strategic Business Plan shall be the basis for the development of all Alliance programs, Projects, initiatives, the Capital Investment Plan, and Annual Operating Budgets, and serve as the Alliance's Comprehensive Harbor Improvement Plan.
+The Managing Member-approved Strategic Business Plan shall be the basis for the development of all Alliance programs, Projects, initiatives, the Capital Investment Plan, and Annual Operating Budgets, and further is used to prioritize Alliance spending, and which shall be coordinated with the Homeports' Capital Investments Plans.
+The Managing Member-approved Strategic Business Plan shall be reviewed not less than annually by the Managing Members to include prioritization of Alliance programs, Projects, initiatives, and capital spending.